UEFA Nations League preview - Tuesday: Spain v Croatia, Iceland v Belgium

 "It's a great challenge to play against Luka in the Spanish league and it's even better to play with him for our country," Rakitic said.
 "Hopefully we will get to enjoy him a little bit more."

-Elsewhere Belgium play their first competitive game since securing third place at the World Cup with a 2-0 victory over England in Group A2, as they travel to Iceland.
+Elsewhere, Belgium play their first competitive game since securing third place at the World Cup with a 2-0 victory over England in Group A2, as they travel to Iceland, in one of six games available to watch on Sky Sports Football via the red button.

 The hosts will need to be in better form against Romelu Lukaku and Eden Hazard than in their last game, the first without influential manager Heimir Hallgromsson, where they were beaten 6-0 by Switzerland.